“If you are going to get anywhere in life you have to read a lot of books.”– Roald Dahl

-Discover Children’s Story Centre, 383-387 High Street, Stratford, E15 4QZ
+Address: Discover Children’s Story Centre, 383-387 High Street, Stratford, E15 4QZ

 Tales on Moon Lane Children’s Bookshop

-It’s very well stocked with books for tots, toddlers and young adults and the knowledgeable staff are on hand to help with recommendations.
-They hold wonderfully creative mini festivals during school holidays as well as regular author events and a weekly storytime for preschoolers.
-The store recently one the award for Best Independent Bookshop for London by Bookseller.
+It’s very well stocked with books for toddlers, young children and young adults, and the knowledgeable staff are on hand to help with recommendations.
+They hold wonderfully creative mini festivals during school holidays as well as regular author events and a weekly story time session for preschoolers.

-Tales on Moon Lane, 25 Half Moon Lane, Herne Hill, SE24 9JU
+Address: Tales on Moon Lane, 25 Half Moon Lane, Herne Hill, SE24 9JU

 Pickled Pepper Books